Lumped constant (LC)

 The lumped constant of [18F]FDG accounts for the differences in transport and phosphorylation rates between D-glucose and 2-fluoro-2-deoxy-D-glucose, and is used to transform the [18F]FDG uptake rate to glucose uptake rate.
 LC is not actually a constant, because of variable contribution of different glucose transporters to the transport step, and relative importance of the transport and phosphorylation step.
 [18F]FDG itself is a good substrate only for facilitated glucose transporters (GLUTs), but not for Na+-dependent glucose cotransporters (SGLTs).
 Especially in tumours the LC is highly variable and [18F]FDG PET may not allow accurate assessment of glucose utilization (Barrio et al., 2020).

 A common assumption in FDG PET studies is that lumped constant is uniform over the whole brain and in all subject and patient groups, but this is not strictly true: Hexokinase favours glucose over FDG, and transport favours FDG over glucose.
 Although there are several different estimates on the normal value of LC in the brain, the estimates are always less than 1.0, representing that in normal condition the phosphorylation is the rate-limiting step in glucose uptake.
-In supply limited conditions (hypoglycemia and ischemia) LC increases as shown by Crane et al. (1981) and Hawkins et al. (1981).
+In supply limited conditions (hypoglycemia and ischemia) LC increases as shown by Crane et al (1981 and 1983) and Hawkins et al (1981).
 In healthy subjects, LC decreases after oral glucose loading (Ishibashi et al., 2016).
 In traumatic brain injury, LC is reduced (Hattori et al., 2003; Hermanides et al., 2021).

 In irreversible 2-tissue compartment model Ki=K1*k3/(k2+k3), and thus (Gejl et al., 2012)